-Open Source Conference GW OScon
+Open Source Conference GW OSCON

 Hosted by the GW Open Source Program Office (OSPO), this conference brings together students, faculty, and staff passionate about open-source software, with guests from our cherished city of Washington DC, and beyond.
 Whether you’re an experienced contributor or just beginning, this event offers a platform to learn, share, and connect with others in the open-source community.